rust-lang/lang-team/src/how_to/propose.md

 subgraph LangTeamChangeProcess [Lang Team Change Process] TweakToExistingFeature["How large is your proposed change?"]
-LangTeamChampion["Are you an experienced contributor\nwith a lang team champion?"]
+LangTeamLiaison["Are you an experienced contributor\nwith a lang team liaison?"]
 NeedToExperiment["Do you need to experiment\nbefore you can write RFC?"]

 subgraph Stages